venk120soft/Javasript-learnings/README.md

 Lexical scope, global scope , block scope

 ## What is closure? when and why do we use it?
 A function inside another function will create a closure. to access the inside function variables we use this.

+closures are created every time a function is created, at function creation time.
+To use a closure, define a function inside another function and expose it.
+To expose a function, return it or pass it to another function

+We can say callbacks are the examples for closures, it has access to it's parent values.
 ## What is the difference between writing nested functions vs closures?

 ## How does the asynchronous call made internally in javascript?